 High school roundup: Cessna leads West York girls' soccer past York Suburban

-Rylee Cessna scored a hat trick to lead West York girls' soccer to a Division II victory over York Suburban by recording a hat trick.
+Rylee Cessna scored a hat trick to lead West York girls' soccer to a Division II victory over York Suburban on Tuesday.

 With the loss, the Trojans fall to 3-2-1 in the division and 4-4-1 overall.